tannuiscoding/sneaky-package/README.md

 9. **🔎 Review Changes**
    - The project manager will review your PR, and if approved, your request will be merged.

-## 🏆 Contribution Points
-All tasks will be assigned various levels based on complexity and required skills.
-Each level provides different points:
-- **🥇 Level 1**: 10 Points
-- **🥈 Level 2**: 25 Points
-- **🥉 Level 3**: 45 Points

----

-## 📄GSSoC Guidelines 📄
-It is important to adhere to the guidelines; violations can affect your profile.
-Review the guidelines [here](https://github.com/GSSoC24/Contributor/tree/main/gssoc-guidelines).

 ## 📑Note for Contributors-

 - This package integrates source files into a target machine using the `stash/` directory.